 Working from home means we need better domestic data networks.
-That way you can Zoom with colleague while others watch Netflix or give the Playstation a workout.
+That way you can make Zoom calls with colleagues while others watch Netflix or give the Playstation a workout.
 Here’s what you need to know before you upgrade.

 Before we get down to details, some basics.
 If you have a UFB fibre connection, this enters your house at something called the Optical Network Terminal.
 You may also hear people call it an ONT.